Privacy and Legal Disclaimers

 - Domain from which you access the Internet;

-- IP address (an IP address is a number that is automatically assigned to a computer when surfing the Internet);
+- IP address (an IP address is a number that is automatically assigned to a computer when navigating the internet);

 - Operating system and information about the device or browser used when visiting the site;